atrahhdis/mahasivipassana/static/downloads/md/Questions and Answers with Mahasi Sayadaw - Mahasi Sayadaw.md

 - I found both objects and noting mind disappeared suddenly.

 **Q57.
-Venerable sir, by allowing a yogi to listen to the talk on the progress of insights, are you confirming that he or she is a Sothapana (who has reached the first stage of enlightenment)?**
+Venerable sir, by allowing a yogi to listen to the talk on the progress of insights, are you confirming that he or she is a Sotāpanna (who has reached the first stage of enlightenment)?**

 No, not at all.
 We never make judgements of one’s spiritual status.
 When we are sure, however, that a yogi is good enough at practice, we allow him or her to listen to the talk given by one of the meditation teachers, expounding on how the insight knowledge advances up to the enlightenment of magga and phala.
 The purpose is to help a yogi  to be able to decide his or her spiritual level, by checking his or her own experience with the talk given.
 Moreover, this will offer him or her a chance to  enjoy his or her achievement and give encouragement to work harder for further development.
 It is not for us to decide what level of enlightenment he or she has attained.
 So it is a misunderstanding that we confirm that a yogi is Sotāpanna by allowing him or her to listen to that talk.